2 Quick Ways to Secure Longspan Shelving for Increased Stability

 Offset attachment to the Wall

-If it's not practical to position the units directly against the wall, then "rods" can be used to offset the units from the wall.
-The image below shows how the upright can be bolted to an, "offset rod".
-The offset rod can then be fixed to the wall.
+If it's not practical to position the units directly against the wall, then it's possbile to use "rods" to offset the units from the wall.
+The image below shows one end of an "offset rod" bolted to an upright.
+The other end is then bolted to the wall.

 LEAVE A COMMENT